nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ---

-**Q**: Why do I see a bunch of events and/or student lists added when I launch the program?
+**Q**: Why do I see a bunch of events and/or student lists added when I launch the application?

 **A**: The events and student lists that you entered during your previous usage were saved in your computer.
-Now, when you relaunch the program, those events and student lists are loaded up automatically.
+Now, when you relaunch the application, those events and student lists are loaded up automatically.

 ---